whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ## Feature Life Cycle Rules

-Feature life cycles and tracking rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how Who's On First tracks both valid and non-valid features.
+Feature life cycles and tracking rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how [Who's On First](https://whosonfirst.mapzen.com/) tracks new, existing, and outdated features.
 By following the steps below, a standard is set in Who's On First to ensure that all users and mapping services are able to follow along with changes to a feature and the history of a given feature.

-Additionally, what Who's On First considers a Significant Event may be different than what a data user would consider a Significant Event.
-This could mean that while a feature in Who's On First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's On First features and the `wof:id` field so users and their mapping services can optimize their data usage.

 ### What is a `wof:id`?

-A Who's On First ID (`wof:id`) is a unique 64-bit identifier that represents a single point or polygon feature in Who's On First.
+A Who's On First ID (`wof:id`) is a unique 64-bit identifier that represents a single point or polygon feature in the Who's On First database.
 This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though alternative methods of retrieving a `wof:id` are available.
 Unlike OpenStreetMap (OSM) or the United Kingdom's Local Ordnance Survey (OS) a `wof:id` is stable to an individual feature and will not update when minor updates to a feature occur.
-Once a feature is given a `wof:id`, that feature will maintain that `wof:id` for it's entire lifecycle.
+Once a feature is given a `wof:id`, that feature will maintain that `wof:id` for it's entire lifecycle, unless that feature experiences a Significant Event (explained below).

 That's not to say that features never change; often times a feature is updated (significant change in size, changes placetype, is given additional properties, etc.) which may require a new feature to be created with a new `wof:id`.
-Updates to a feature that require a new feature with a new `wof:id` to be created are classified as a "significant event".

 ### What is Significant Event?